harrisjb/serverless_demo/serverless_alexa/README.md

 11. Configure it as you want, make skill more complex, redeploy

-12. Upload a picture for your skill (required) and submit
+12. Upload a picture for your skill (required), tell them how to test it, and submit